volatiletech/sqlboiler/README.md

 err := p1.Upsert(db, true, []string{"id"}, []string{"name"}, "id", "name")
 ```

+Note: Passing a different set of column values to the update component is not currently supported.
+If this feature is important to you let us know and we can consider adding something for this.

 ### Reload
 In the event that your objects get out of sync with the database for whatever reason,
 you can use `Reload` and `ReloadAll` to reload the objects using the primary key values